Brunch & Batter

 Ingredients for ruby hot chocolate on a marble board.

-Begin by chopping the chocolate in chunks (if using bar chocolate).
+Step 1.
+Begin by chopping the chocolate into chunks (if using bar chocolate).
 If you are using ruby chocolate wafers or chips, you can leave them as is.

 Milk and chocolate in a small sauce pan.